ajeyln/python_learn_forever/readme.md

 Based on method of querring, There will be two types of operational method <br />
 1. Manual Operation
 2. Programmin Operations

+### <a name="foperation"></a>**File Operation**<br />
+File is defined as a set of related data or information. <br />
+Folders help us to keep our files organized and separate and folder can have sub folders as well <br />

+In this folder, we have created file and folder operation based on following modules
+1. **os** - The OS module in Python provides functions for interacting with the operating system.
+OS comes under Python’s standard utility modules.
+This module provides a portable way of using operating system dependent functionality. <br />
+2. **sys** - The python sys module provides functions and variables which are used to manipulate paths of the Python Runtime Environment. <br />
+3. **csv** -  The csv library contains objects and other code to read, write, and process data from and to CSV files.

 ## To-Dos
 1. functools (module) <br />